beet-software/dorm/docs/docs/quickstart/installation.md

 dart pub get
 ```

-At this point the project has the runtime contracts, annotations, memory
+At this point the project has the runtime contracts, annotations, in-memory
 engine, and builders needed by the rest of the quickstart.
 Continue with
 [Define users, profiles, and products](declaring-models.md).